polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 In the above example, before the **[.dest]** node is reached by the Hyperlambda instruction pointer, the value of the **[.dest]** node will have been _"unwrapped"_ (evaluated), and its value will be _"Hello World"_.
+When you invoke lambda objects that are cloned for some reasons, this slot becomes very handy, since it allows you to _"forward evaluate"_ expressions inside your lambda object.
+It's also useful when you have expressions inside for instance a **[return]** slot, and you want to return the _value_ the expression evaluates to, and not the expression itself.

 ### [get-count]